GLP1.tools

 The half-life is the time it takes for the concentration of a drug in the bloodstream to fall by half.
 It governs how often a drug needs to be dosed to maintain therapeutic levels and how long the drug persists after the last dose.

-For Tresiba, the half-life is varies — minutes for rapid-acting analogs, hours for basal analogs.
-That number explains the varies — basal once or twice daily; bolus before meals dosing schedule.
+For Tresiba, the half-life is ~25 hours (duration of action >42 hours).
+That number explains the once daily; flexible timing dosing schedule.

 Time to Steady State